QusaiTA/reading-notes/README.md

 - > *Accept opportunities that push you out of your comfort zone.*
 - > *You don't know what you don't know.*
 - > *Appreciate obstacles.*

+### some info about me :
+*Hey all ..
+my name is Qusai Tashtosh i'm 24 years old i graduated from Hashmite university with Software Engineering bachelor degree i am so excited to learning  coding and web design.*

+here is my Github [Link](https://github.com/QusaiTA)